While wrestling may not be as prevalent in gaming as it was in previous generations, the best wrestling games prove there’s still room for innovation.

 Platforms: Windows, PS4, Xbox One, Switch

-Action Arcade Wrestling is an indie wrestling game from VICO Game Studio that was created to fill the void left behind by WWE games.
+Action Arcade Wrestling is an independent wrestling game from VICO Game Studio that was created to fill the gap left behind by WWE games.

 Much like RetroMania, it serves as a throwback to arcade wrestling titles with gameplay reminiscent of retro classics like Night Slam Masters and Wrestle War.